 In Florida, the deadline to enforce a lien can also be shortened (moved earlier).
 The owner (or owner’s agent or attorney) may record a Notice of Contest of Lien with the clerk’s office, in which case the claimant has 60 days after the notice is recorded to enforce the lien.
 The notice is deemed recorded when the clerk mails a copy of the notice to the lien claimant.

 Any party with an interest in the property may also shorten the deadline to take action by way of the county circuit court.
 The interested party can file a complaint with the court.
 If the court clerk, in response, issues a summons to the lien claimant, the claimant has 20 days from receiving the summons to either (a) enforce the lien, or (b) show why his or her lien should not be enforced at that time.

 Idaho requires lien claimants to enforce the lien within 6 months of filing the lien.
 This period can be extended if a partial payment is made, or if an extension of credit is granted, and the date of payment or credit extension is “endorsed on the record of the lien.”
 In such a case, the deadline to enforce the lien is then 6 months after the date of payment or extension.
-Idaho statute is vague in describing what it means to endorse “on the record of the lien” (ID § 45-510).
+Idaho statute is vague in describing what it means to endorse “on the record of the lien” (Idaho Code § 45-510).

 New York requires lien claimants to enforce the lien within 1 year of filing the lien.
-The claimant can extend this deadline (except for a lien on a single family residence) by filing an extension, within the initial 1-year period, with the same county office where the lien was recorded.
+The claimant can extend this deadline (except for a lien on a single-family residence) by filing an extension, within the initial 1-year period, with the same county office where the lien was recorded.
 Doing so gives the claimant 1 year from the date the extension is filed to enforce the lien.

-A lien on a single family residence can only be extended by a court order.
+A lien on a single-family residence can only be extended by a court order.
 An extension granted by a court or judge cannot extend the lien for more than 1 year, but a claimant can gain such an extension twice (in two successive years).